jas812000/modular-cli-address-book/README.md

 - Clean Maven project structure

 ---

-## Roadmap / Possible Improvements
-- Validation feedback surfaced in the CLI
-- CSV schema versioning
-- Import/export support
-- Additional search filters
-- Optional JSON persistence format

----

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ---